 Without further ado, we'll dive into the next three "rules," two of which involve how to handle criticism.

 28) Don't ask people to read your material for praise.
 Tell them to hate it and criticize it to no end.
 If they do that, you know exactly what to work on.

 This dovetails nicely into a point we made last week, and my larger piece about the importance of writer's workshops.
 When you ask people to read your work, get out of the habit of doing it for a pat on the head.
 If we wanted pats on the head, we'd ask our mother's to read it.
 Or our significant others.
 Or anyone in our life dedicated to making us feel like we can make it.
 Which isn't to say it's bad to have a pat on your back now and again, but if you're looking for meaningful advice to make your story as good as it can be, these are not the places you should be looking.

 You should be welcoming as much criticism as they can shovel at you.
-Even if they're dead wrong as far as you're concerned, their criticism will force you to either defend your decision or make you think about it in a different like.
+Even if they're dead wrong as far as you're concerned, their criticism will force you to either defend your decision or make you think about it in a different light.
 We all have different sensibilities and what works for me won't work for you, or the next writer, or the next writer after that.
 It's why writers, when given a uniform story idea to work from, will each come up with a wholly unique take on that story.